 Churchill’s Women • Gordon Roberts

-Our aim is to create a 90-minute two person play about the women behind Winston Churchill.
+Our aim is to create a play about the women behind Winston Churchill.
 He is debatably the most written about person in the English language, much of it written by himself.
 But amongst all this verbiage there is one voice missing - the Women.

 Dipstand Stories • Marcel Gagnon